MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Visual calculations

-The way you write DAX changes today with the introduction of *visual calculations*.
+The way you write DAX changes with the introduction of *visual calculations*.
 Visual calculations are DAX calculations that are defined and executed directly on a visual.
 A visual calculation can refer to any data in the visual, including columns, measures, or other visual calculations.
 This approach removes the complexity of the semantic model and simplifies the process of writing DAX.
 You can use visual calculations to complete common business calculations such as running sums or moving averages.
 To learn more about how to enable and use visual calculations, visit [Visual calculations overview](/power-bi/transform-model/desktop-visual-calculations-overview).

 #### Value filter behavior